- About Us

 - News, Awards & Blog

 - Contact us

 Having completed several international builds, Carpenter Oak are used to complicated logistics and this project was not one to disappoint.
-We have built in the US before so thought we had it sussed, several years on and the US restrictions were tighter than ever before.
+We have built in the US before so thought we had it sussed.
+Several years on though, US restrictions were tighter than ever before.

 Paul contacted Carpenter Oak having been inspired by our projects listed on Houzz.
 Paul fell in love with traditional English style timber framing and wanted to recreate that in his Montana home.
 It is no longer possible to build a frame in the UK and export it to the US so Project Manager, Tristan Appleby, set about looking for a solution.

 To achieve the dream Carpenter Oak collaborated with Canadian based McDonald and Lawrence.
-We have sent over two of our talented, highly skilled carpenters to work alongside the McDonald and Lawrence team.
-Sharing carpentry skills, Alan and Matt will teach the English Scribe Rule framing to the guys in the Canadian yard.
+We sent over two of our talented, highly skilled carpenters to work alongside the McDonald and Lawrence team.
+Sharing carpentry skills, Alan and Matt taught the English Scribe Rule framing to the guys in the Canadian yard.

-The English style frame will be constructed using American White Oak in the Canadian yard before being taken by lorries to the Montana site.
+The English style frame has been constructed using American White Oak in the Canadian yard before being taken by lorries to the Montana site.
 American White Oak was chosen as it has the most similar qualities to English Oak.
 Tristan had a difficult time sourcing a saw mill that could provide the size and quantity needed.
-The solution came in the form of Pioneer Lumbar and a timber mill 2500 miles away in Kentucky.
-We expect the lorries will pass through a total of 9 states.
+The solution came in the form of Pioneer Lumber and a timber mill 2500 miles away in Kentucky, meaning that the lorries passed through a total of 9 states.